alialib/alia/docs/README.md

 </div>

-**WARNING**: This project is in an unstable, pre-release state.
-There are missing links, missing documentation pages, missing features, and APIs that may change in the future.
-That said, what's there now should work well, so if you're interested in playing around with it, I welcome any feedback or contributions!

-alia (pronounced uh-LEE-uh) is a modern C++ library for developing reactive applications.
-It provides a core of generic facilities for reactive programming and is designed to hook up to other, more traditional libraries and allow them to be used in a reactive manner.
-In particular, alia features:
+alia (pronounced uh-LEE-uh) is a modern C++ library for developing interactive applications in a declarative manner.
+In alia, the UI of your application is expressed as a composition of *component functions.* These component functions:

-* **data-backed control flow** - alia provides mechanisms for tracking portions of your control flow so that you can stably associate arbitrary data objects with specific points in your application's reactive presentation logic.

-  In alia, rather than explicitly managing trees of presentation objects, you compose your application as a tree of function calls, each of which is capable of managing its own object(s) internally.
-At any point in time, the tree of presentation objects naturally reflects whatever the function calls specify.
+* **are backed by data** - alia tracks the control flow of your component-level code so that it can maintain data corresponding to each of your individual component function calls.
+This mechanic can be used to synchronize widget objects, cache computed results, or maintain local state where you need it.

+* **are self-contained** - Although from an external perspective, alia component functions compose just like normal functions, they are more like classes in their capabilities.
+They can maintain internal state and respond to events where needed.
+This means that the full description of a UI component can be localized to one piece of (declarative) code.

+* **naturally react to changes in application state** - alia enables you to use the familiar mechanics of conditionals, loops, and functional composition to model your UI as a function of application state so that *your UI naturally reflects the current state of your application.*

-* **dataflow semantics** - alia provides tools for modeling the computations in your application as a data flow that implicitly supports the reality that function inputs are often not immediately available (because they are waiting for user inputs, background calculations, remote queries, etc.).
+* **use dataflow semantics** - alia provides tools for modeling the computations in your application as a declarative flow of data.
+This flow is composed of pure functions and naturally supports caching and 'unready' values (values that are waiting for user inputs, background calculations, remote queries, etc.).

-alia also provides a whole suite of supporting features that help keep these concepts practical in real-world applications: efficient change detection for program state, caching mechanisms, efficient routing of events, declarative event handlers, etc.
+alia is agnostic to the particular UI library you use.
+It provides the *mechanics* for modeling an interactive application declaratively and is designed to hook up to other libraries so that your application can drive those libraries declaratively.
+(And it should be capable of driving any interactive
+system: a game, a physics simulation, etc.)

+**STABILITY/MATURITY WARNING:** This is the first public release of alia, so it's likely unstable and definitely incomplete.
+It's going to require some work/patience on your part to use it.
+See 'Project Status' below for details.

 <div class="hide-when-deployed">